 Correspondence testing is offered to UTSA students and non-UTSA students who are taking academic courses at other colleges/universities and are required to have their exams (such as mid-terms and finals) proctored at a testing facility.
 Correspondence testing does not include exams that are to be taken for admissions requirements into a program or university or any state or university certification exams.

-- Dates are available only between September and April.
-We do not offer Correspondence testing in May, June, July, or August.
+- Dates are available between September – Dec.
+18, 2019 for fall semester and January 6 – May 1, 2020.
+We do not offer Correspondence testing in most of May, June, July, or August. due to intake of new students and finals processing.

 - The Testing Services office must be contacted at least three (3) weeks prior to any proposed exam date.